JibJab

-JibJab is an American digital entertainment studio based in Los Angeles, California.
-Founded in 1999 by brothers Evan and Gregg Spiridellis, it first achieved widespread attention during the 2004 US presidential election when their video of George W. Bush and John Kerry singing This Land Is Your Land became a viral hit.
+JibJab is an American independent digital entertainment studio based in Los Angeles, California.
+Founded in 1999 by brothers Evan and Gregg Spiridellis, it first achieved widespread attention during the 2004 US presidential election when their video of George W. Bush and John Kerry singing "This Land Is Your Land" became a viral hit.
 Initially known for political and social satire, JibJab produced commercials and shorts for clients such as Sony, Noggin, Cartoon Network, Nickelodeon, PBS Kids, Sprout, NBC, Qubo, and Disney before focusing on its now-flagship personalized eCard and messaging services.
 In 2016, its animated sticker-making program – which has been available since 2004 – became the top App Store app by download growth.

-In 2012, JibJab also expanded into the children's educational market with its multi-platform learning program, StoryBots, which has since spawned two Netflix TV series, Ask the StoryBots and StoryBots Super Songs.
+In 2012, JibJab also expanded into the children's educational market with its multi-platform learning program, StoryBots, which has since spawned two Netflix television series, Ask the StoryBots and StoryBots Super Songs.

 In 2019, JibJab was acquired by the private equity firm Catapult Capital.

 Political satire

+"Cooking With Clinton"

+One of JibJab's first animations "Cooking With Clinton" is about then-president Bill Clinton trying to show the viewers how to bake weed brownies while being high and repeatedly asking Hillary for a glass of water.

 "Capitol Ill"

-For the 2000 Presidential Election' JibJab released a Flash movie entitled "Capitol Ill" in July 2000, which featured an animated rap battle between George W. Bush and Al Gore.
+For the 2000 presidential election JibJab released a Flash movie entitled "Capitol Ill" in July 2000, which featured an animated rap battle between George W. Bush and Al Gore.
 Bill Clinton and George H. W. Bush also make appearances.
+This cartoon aired on Mad TV on November 4, 2000.